-The Baby Bottles of Hope program invites churches to participate in the work that we do by filling baby bottles full of change.
-Funds raised provide counseling sessions, birth mother care bags, nutritious groceries for expectant mothers, maternity clothes and so much more.
+We hope that you and your church will participate in the Baby Bottles of Hope program.
+Participants collect their monies in baby bottles throughout the duration of the campaign.
+Funds raised provide counseling sessions, case management, birth mother care bags, nutritious groceries for expectant mothers, maternity clothes, and so much more.

-We hope you will bring the Baby Bottles of Hope program to your congregation.
-Download the participation packet below.
-Churches, faith groups and individuals who commit to raising a designated level of support through Baby Bottles of Hope will be recognized with personalized certificates, through Hannah’s Hope online presence, and in the conference enewsletter.
+As a leader in your church, we hope you will take the Baby Bottles of Hope program into consideration.
+Enclosed in this participation packet is a Baby Bottles program flyer to hang around the church and a bulletin insert to advertise the program.
+Churches, faith groups and individuals who commit to raising a designated level of support through Baby Bottles of Hope will be recognized with personalized certificates and through Hannah’s Hope’s online presence.
 See what your contributions can provide below.

 We hope your congregation joins us as we raise support for these mothers and babies.
 A step by step guide to the Baby Bottles of Hope program is included below.

-- Purchase baby bottles or request from Hannah’s Hope limited collection.
-Turn in the enclosed commitment card to request baby bottles.
+- Purchase baby bottles or request to borrow them from Hannah’s Hope.
+Call 901-327-5560 or email firstname.lastname@example.org to request baby bottles to borrow.

 - Determine a date to receive Bottles of Hope and plan a special time of prayer for the offerings and the crisis pregnancy counseling ministry of Hannah’s Hope.
-Hannah’s Hope is focusing November 4, Hannah’s Hope Sunday, but your congregation can choose the date that works best for you.
+Hannah’s Hope is focusing on May 8, which Mother’s Day (and the day after Birth Mother’s Day), but your congregation can choose the date that works best for you.